CMU-Heinz-95702/Project3/README.md

 - [ ] Error responses sent for invalid signatures or IDs
 - [ ] All requests are properly signed

 Good luck!

-**Project 3 Submission Requirements**

-Name your three IntelliJ project folders: Project3Task0, Project3Task1, and Project3Task2.

-For each IntelliJ project, File->Export Project->To Zip... each.
-You must export in this way and NOT just zip the IntelliJ project folders.

-You should now have three zip files:
-* Project3Task0.zip
-* Project3Task1.zip
-* Project3Task2.zip

-You will also have a single pdf named Project3.pdf.

-Create a new empty folder named with your Andrew id (**very important**).
-Put the four files above into this new folder.
-Zip that folder, and submit it to Canvas.

-**The file named YourAndrewID.zip contains three zip files and a single pdf file:**
-* Project3Task0.zip
-* Project3Task1.zip
-* Project3Task2.zip
-* Project3.pdf